 Google has recently unveiled the Smart Display at the 2018 Consumer Electronics Show.
-It is basically a modified Google Assistant that comes with screen and speakers manufactured by LG and Sony.
+It is a modified Google Assistant with a screen and speakers manufactured by LG and Sony.
 These are expected to compete with Amazon’s Echo Show and Echo Spot.
 Naturally, the competition in the virtual assistant market has gone fiercer.
 Amazon, as a reply, has updated the Alexa app for Android with voice controls and the ability to send SMS.

 The procedure for enabling the Alexa SMS messaging feature is quite easy.
 After opening the Alexa app, the user has to go to the conversations tab and select the ‘Contacts’ options.
-Under that option, there is another option named ‘My Profile’.
+Under that option, there is another option named ‘My Profile.
 The ‘Send SMS’ toggle can be enabled from here.

-Alexa was already empowered to send messages last year but that was not via SMS.
-This older feature would let messages, sent from one Alexa app user, be received by another Alexa app user only.
+Alexa was already empowered to send messages last year, but that was not via SMS.
+This older feature would let messages sent from one Alexa app user be received by another Alexa app user only.
 But now, after the latest Amazon Alexa update, Alexa would ask you to choose between sending an SMS message or an Alexa SMS message.